Header image courtesy of Samsen

 While the direct translation of this rustic restaurant’s name means to “eat rice,” Kin Kao’s noodle offerings are nothing to scoff at.
 All of their soup noodles come at a flat rate of $78, including the boat noodle soup, which is served with pork meatballs and sliced pork.
 Diners can also choose to have either flat noodles, Thai rice noodles, rice vermicelli, or egg noodles according to personal preference.

 Kin Kao, Tai Wong Building, 3 Tai Wong Street East, Wan Chai | (+852) 2529 3806

 This low-key restaurant has two branches in Kowloon City and Jordan, but while their social media seems to have an English name, it’s not on their signage anywhere, so diners will simply have to recognise them from their Chinese name.
-It’s said that the proprietor of Dow EE uses an old family recipe from northern Thailand to create the broth of their Thai boat noodle ($48), which is made from both pork and beef bones.
+It’s said that the proprietor of Dow EE uses an old family recipe from northern Thailand to create the broth of the Thai boat noodle ($48), which is made from both pork and beef bones.

 Dow EE Boat Noodles, Jade Court, 81–87 Wai Ching Street, Jordan | (+852) 6746 7568

 Their Cantonese name that plays on what sounds like “noodles [that are] too rich” is a tad misleading because these noodles are nothing short of delicious.
 Siam Noodles has two signatures: tom yum goong soup noodles and boat soup noodles.
-Diners get to choose their preferred soup base and a range of 10 different main toppings, ranging from Kurobuta pork ($68) to Boston lobster & seafood ($188).
+Diners get to choose their preferred soup base and a range of 10 different main toppings, ranging from Kurobuta pork ($68) to Boston lobster and seafood ($188).